test

 Every story is constructed so that there are no surprises in vocabulary.
 This no surprises aspect is what has restored the reading confidence of many children who previously struggled with literacy.

-Teachers soon started asking what reading method the school used and urged Faye and Philip to share the readers.
+At first, they created these Readers just for their own students, however other teachersstarted asking what reading method the school used and urged Faye and Philip to share the readers.
 Up until that point the texts had only ever been hand-printed and roughly illustrated by Philip – a non-artist using one black pen.

 Nevertheless, they photocopied a few hundred of each, offered them to other schools and, lo and behold, they were snapped up.
 This made Philip and Faye fully aware of the great need for materials of this kind, so an artist was engaged who drew much better, full-colour pictures.
-The words were typeset in a plain English font and thousands of copies werer printed in a new edition.
+The words were typeset in a plain English font and thousands of copies were printed in a new edition.
 These, too, were quickly snapped up.

 From there a whole new project developed, one that has helped children in thousands of Australian schools and other countries including New Zealand, Singapore, Japan, India, Taiwan, Malaysia and Korea.